Accessible Canada Act (ACA)

 • Regulated Business Entities (Broadcasting, Canadian Carriers, Telecommunication Service Providers, Transportation Network, Banks)

-Plans must be prepared in consultation with people with disabilities, be updated every 3 years, and must show how organizations plan to find, address, and prevent barriers.
+Plans must be prepared in consultation with people with disabilities, be updated on a every 3 year cycles, and must show how organizations plan to find, address, and prevent barriers.
+Evidence of continued improvement is required in each cycle.

 Providing a mechanism for feedback